Skip to main content

 Griffon du Bois Tower

-The seigniory of Corbais depended on Walhain Castle and had connections with the nearby Alvaux Tower.
-The son of Jacques de Walhain, the knight Arnould de Corbais, held the seigniory in the 2nd quarter of the 13th century.
+The seigniory of Corbais was dependent on Walhain Castle and was connected to the nearby Alvaux Tower.
+Arnould de Corbais, a knight and son of Jacques de Walhain, held the seigniory in the 2nd quarter of the 13th century.
 He probably built this tower.
-The seigniory remained in the hands of the Walhain family until the middle of the 15th century.
+The seigniory remained in the hands of the Walhain family until the mid-15th century.

-In 1403 - 1404, a vassal of the Walhain family; a Griffon de Bos or du Bois held Corbais.
-Undoubtedly in his memory, the seigniory and the tower are called by his name from the 15th century on.
+In 1403-1404, a vassal of the Walhain family, Griffon de Bos or Du Bois, held Corbais.
+Undoubtedly, in his memory, the seigniory and the tower have been named after him since the 15th century.

 In 1458, Jean de Corbais sold the tower to the Heetvelde family.
-Later it passed to other families by alliance; the Hinckart, Hellin and finally the Vaernewijck family.
+Later, it passed to other families through alliances, including the Hinckart, Hellin, and finally the Vaernewijck family.

-A sale contract of 1619 describes the tower as a beautiful, lately repaired, tower with a cellar, two rooms, an attic and three dovecotes.
+A sale contract from 1619 describes the tower as a beautiful, recently repaired tower with a cellar, two rooms, an attic, and three dovecotes.

 Gallery